kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

 Enabled

-:   Enable using custom play command when using \"Render and Play\".
+:   Enable using custom play command when using "Render and Play".
 If
-    not enabled, blue\'s built-in audio player will be used once the project is finished rendering to disk.
+    not enabled, blue's built-in audio player will be used once the project is finished rendering to disk.

 Command